-The Yukon River communities analyzed in Section 4.14, Subsistence, of the EIS include Cantwell, Chase, Talkeetna, Trapper Creek, Skwentna, Alexander Creek and Susitna, Beluga, and Tyonek.
-Section 4.14 describes potential impacts on subsistence that could occur during construction, operation, or both phases of the Project.
+The Yukon River communities analyzed in the draft EIS section 4.14, Subsistence, include Cantwell, Chase, Talkeetna, Trapper Creek, Skwentna, Alexander Creek and Susitna, Beluga, and Tyonek.
+Section 4.14 describes potential impacts to subsistence that could occur during construction, operations, or both phases of the project.
 These impacts include:

-- Displacement of resources due to disturbance and/or habitat loss, - Permanent habitat conversion in berry harvesting areas, - Impacts on access to traditional subsistence use areas due to construction-related activities, and - Increased competition with non-local hunters due to unauthorized use of access roads.
+- Displacement of resources due to disturbance and/or habitat loss, - Permanent habitat conversion in berry harvesting areas,

+- Impacts to access to traditional subsistence use areas due to construction-related activities, and - Increased competition with non-local hunters due to unauthorized use of access roads.

-For the South-Central region, these potential impacts on wildlife, fish and benthic invertebrates, and other resources, as well as potential impacts on subsistence user access are discussed below.
+For the South-Central region, these potential impacts to wildlife, fish and benthic invertebrates, other resources, as well as potential impacts to subsistence user access are discussed below.

-Impacts on wildlife resource abundance and availability due to displacement of resources, vegetation disturbance, and increased competition with non-local hunters would be similar to those described previously.
+Impacts to wildlife resource abundance and availability due to displacement of resources, vegetation disturbance, and increased competition with non-local hunters would be similar to those described previously.
 Impacts would be minor.